tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

 10. Automatically execute validation steps: The Driver automatically triggers execution of tests (e.g., `pytest`), code review (`CodeReviewAgent`), and security checks (`SecurityAgent`) on the generated/modified code artifacts.
 It captures the raw output and return code.
 11. Perform a self-assessment and grade the proposed solution using the metrics and guidelines defined in the "Iterative Grading Process" section of CONTRIBUTING.md and the "LLM INSTRUCTION: CONTRIBUTION REVIEW GUIDANCE" block in CONTRIBUTING.md.
 Generate a structured "Grade Report" in JSON format, including results from the automated validation steps.
 12. Automatically parse the Grade Report and determine the outcome: The Driver parses the JSON Grade Report and evaluates the results (e.g., test pass rate, severity of issues, overall grade).
 Based on predefined criteria, it determines if the task iteration was successful, requires regeneration, or needs manual intervention.
+13. **Automated Remediation Attempts:** If the Grade Report evaluation recommends 'Regenerate Code' due to specific validation failures (e.g., test failures, code style violations, ethical transparency issues), the Driver will attempt to formulate a targeted feedback prompt for the Coder LLM, apply the suggested fix, and re-run validation.
+This is attempted up to a predefined limit per task iteration before the task is marked for manual review or blocked.
-13. Automatically update the task status in `ROADMAP.json`: Based on the outcome determined in the previous step, the Driver updates the status of the current task in `ROADMAP.json` (e.g., sets status to "Completed" if successful, "Blocked" if critical issues found).
+14. Automatically update the task status in `ROADMAP.json`: Based on the outcome determined in the previous step (after any remediation attempts), the Driver updates the status of the current task in `ROADMAP.json` (e.g., sets status to "Completed" if successful, "Blocked" if critical issues found).

-**Primary Remaining Manual Step:** The user must initiate the workflow by running the `dev_run.py` script and review the outputs and logs after the autonomous iteration is complete.
+**Primary Remaining Manual Step:** The user must initiate the workflow by running the `dev_run.py` script and review the outputs and logs after the autonomous iteration (including any automated remediation attempts) is complete.

-14. Output the following in markdown format:
+15. Output the following in markdown format:

     *   The selected task name and description.
     *   The complete high-level solution plan.